 We are dealing with two divergent materials – a) wood or laminate and b) metal.
 The fingerboard, bridge, and guitar body of a guitar are made from solid or layered wood.
 Guitar strings, tuning machines, and frets are made from metal.
 They need to be treated differently.

-In this post, we’ll look at all the steps involved alongside some exemplary products that make the process more effective and convenient.
+In this post, we’ll look at all the steps involved alongside some exemplary products that make the process more effective and convenient (if you don’t already own a guitar cleaning kit).

 Step by step guide to cleaning your acoustic guitar